sourcegraph/sourcegraph-public-snapshot/doc/dev/architecture/life-of-a-repository.md

 ## Discovery

 Before we can clone a repository, we first must discover that is exists.
-This is configured by an administrator setting code host configuration.
+This is configured by a site administrator setting code host configuration.
 Typically a code host will have an API as well as git endpoints.
 A code host configuration typically will specify how to communicate with the API and which repositories to ask the API for.
 For example:

 ``` json
 {